UltimateKalman: Flexible Kalman Filtering and Smoothing Using Orthogonal Transformations: Background

 Kalman filters and smoothers are a large family of efficient algorithms for solving problem~(\ref{eq:gls}) for some of the \emph{$\estimate u_{k}$}s when $\cov(e)$ is block diagonal with known blocks,

 That is, we assume that the matrices

 are known and that the offdiagonal blocks of $\cov(e)$ are all zero:

-Some Kalman filtering and smoothing algorithms make additional assumptions, but UltimateKalman requires none.
-(For example, many Kalman filters assume that $G_{0}=I$, which is equivalent to assuming that the expectation of $u_{0}$ is known.)
+Most Kalman filtering and smoothing algorithms make additional assumptions.
+For example, many Kalman filters assume that $G_{0}=I$, which is equivalent to assuming that the expectation of $u_{0}$ is known., UltimateKalman also makes an additional assumption: that all the $C_{i}$s and all the $K_{i}$s are nonsingular.

 The generalized least-squares solution of Equation~(\ref{eq:kalman-assembly}) estimates all the state vectors $u_{1},\ldots,u_{k}$ using all the observations up to and including step $k$.
-We denote the vectors that make up of this solution by
+We denote the vectors that make up this solution by

 The vector $\estimate u_{k|k}$ is called the \emph{filtered} estimate at step $k$.
 This estimate uses all the available observations of present and past states, but not of any future state.
 Vectors $\estimate u_{0|k},\ldots,\estimate u_{k-1|k}$ are step-$k$ \emph{smoothed }estimates; they use observations of past, present, and future states.
 We can hope to compute filtered estimates almost in real time, whereas smoothed estimates can only be computed after a time lag.
 If we extend system~(\ref{eq:kalman-assembly}) with one or more block rows and columns that represent only evolution equations, the new vector components of the solutions are \emph{predicted }estimates.
 For example, if we add a block row and a block column that contain $-F_{k+1}$, $H_{k+1}$, and $c_{k+1}$, but not $G_{k+1}$ and not $o_{k+1}$, the last vector in the solution, denoted $\estimate u_{k+1|k}$, is a prediction of $u_{k+1}$ from the information we have up to step $k$.
 We can obviously continue to predict into the future by adding more evolution equations.